HADI EL BAGOURY

 El Bagoury also directed the thriller film Warda (2014) with the contribution of The Producers, which was a box-office hit in Egypt and the Arab world.
 The film grabbed the media’s attention and audiences on social media for being inspired by true events.
 Warda is the first Egyptian feature to be shot in Found-footage style.

 El Bagoury’s latest film is Hepta: The Last Lecture (2016).
 The film is based on Mohamed Sadek's best-selling book, which topped the charts in Egypt and throughout the Arab world for several weeks, and sold more than 35 copies.
-With an enormous cast list, Hepta: The Last Lecture has become the highest-grossing romantic film in the history of Egyptian cinema with revenues that reached more than 26 million EGP since its release in Egyptian theaters.
+With an enormous cast list, Hepta: The Last Lecture has become the highest-grossing romantic film in the history of Egyptian cinema with revenues that reached more than 27 million EGP since its release in Egyptian theaters.
+The film received more than 20 awards including; the Best Director award at the Arabian Cinema Awards (ACA), Special Award (Late Director Mohamed Khan) at the Egyptian Film Association Festival, Best Director in 2016 at the Dear Guest Magazine (DG Awards) and the Best Director Award at the Egyptian Catholic Center Cinema Festival.

 El Bagoury has directed many successful music videos working with weighty artists in the Arab world including Samira Said, Mohamed Mounir and Amr Diab.
 As a TV commercial director, he won the Gold Award at the Dubai Lynx International Festival of Creativity in 2016 for his two TV ads for EDITA’s Molto croissant.
 Hadi used the magical realism style to introduce these two products, blending the reality of the Egyptian street with fictional characters.